 A free app containing tools like goal setting and a drinking diary to help you cut down your drinking, including an interactive drink pouring tool helping you make sense of standard drinks.
 Confidential, personalised feedback is provided about your alcohol use, based on risk factors in your family and medical history.
 The app can also record and monitor how much you spend on alcohol and how many kilojoules or calories the alcohol you drink contains.
 It compares your drinking with other users of the app, and with Australia’s national alcohol guidelines.

 We all need help and support from time-to-time.
-If you need additional support in making a change around alcohol, have a look at our contact list for further advice and assistance.
+If you need support in making a change around alcohol, have a look at our contact list for further advice and assistance.

 If you have been drinking heavily for a long time, it could be dangerous to reduce or quit alcohol on your own without medical advice or additional support.